-3.6 As a member of the MiSP Teachers’ Network, .b Foundations teachers can list themselves on an online map on our website so you can be contacted by schools or educational organisations.
+3.6 As a member of The Hub, .b Foundations teachers can list themselves on the .b Foundations online map available via the MiSP website.
+This makes it possible for you to be contacted by schools or educational organisations.

-3.7 The .b Foundations teacher will be self-employed, so we are not in a position to instruct you on what to charge.
-Of course, it will vary from region to region and according to the size of group, type of school, travel time and experience etc, all we ask is that the fee you charge is reasonable and affordable for all schools.
+3.7 As a .b Foundations teacher you will be self-employed.
+As such, you must set your own fee structure for teaching the course and the introduction session.
+MiSP is not in a position to instruct you on what to charge, as costs will vary from region to region and according to the size of group, type of school, travel time and experience etc. All we ask is that the fee you charge is reasonable and affordable for all schools.
 This is key to the integrity of the work we do, and our aim to increase the accessibility and sustainability of mindfulness provision within schools.

 Marketing the .b Foundations course

 3.8.
 MiSP is the owner of the intellectual property of the .b Foundations course and the accompanying course materials, please refer to clause 1.1.

 3.9 You should make it clear in all publicity materials i.e. websites, flyers and on social media that although you have been trained by MiSP or a MiSP partner you are not an employee of MiSP or of the partner organisation.

 3.91 A ‘Trained to Teach’ logo is available for use on your website and in publicity materials.
 This should not be modified or altered in any way.